Working overseas is a popular alternative career for many doctors.

 Take us through a typical day?

 We have about five zones and each zone has three volunteers.
-So at 9:00am after going through the files of the patients we determine which patient to start with.
-Our choice of who see first ranges from severity and urgency of the patient’s condition to distance where the patient lives.
-On a typical day we see 5-6 patients, but on a longer day we can see 10 patients, this is determined by the factors I mentioned earlier ( severity of disease and distance).
-We usually work from 900-1700 hrs.
+So at 9:00am after going through the files of the patients, we determine which patient to start with.
+Our choice of who to see first ranges from severity and urgency of the patient’s condition, to distance where the patient lives.
+On a typical day we see 5-6 patients, but on a longer day we can see 10 patients.
+This is determined by the factors I mentioned earlier (severity of disease and distance).
+We usually work from 0900-1700 hrs.

 Tell us more about your plans for a new clinic and what kind of help / resources do you need?

 Over the months I have worked here, I have seen a great need of Medicare in this community, more than I thought I knew in the beginning.
 Therefore my plan is to build a mini health center with an inpatient section.
 I have also seen a great need for antenatal and maternity services.
 Not forgetting the mini laboratory that can at least help in confirming some of the common diseases we have here in the community.

 This however, will require me to buy a land about two acres to allow for future expansion as I dream to build a big and standard hospital in the future that can be to care of more than just this community.

 There is a need to buy or receive donation (from another hospital) of hospital equipment that can help in proper and smooth running of the hospital.
 Since this is a starting medical centre, I will basically need everything from stethoscopes, thermometers to CBC machines, microscopes, hospital beds and mattresses, hospital vehicle, solar system since electricity is always on and off here.
 I have written out a list and budget that I can avail for reference.

 I will need to substantially fundraise from philanthropic sources in order to succeed in this project, hence why I’m calling out for help from generous people who see a ray of light in this kind work that I do.

 Please join me – God is using me to save some lives!